 Remember to be direct and brief, stay polite, and be clear about what you’re asking for so there’s no confusion.
 If you have questions on any of this, leave a comment below.

-As a final note, if you have more interviews coming up and don’t want to leave anything to chance, I’ve created a new guide where you can copy my exact step-by-step method for getting job offers.
-Sound interesting?
-You can check out the details here.
+UPDATE: If you have more interviews coming up and don’t want to leave anything to chance, I’ve created a new guide where you can copy my exact step-by-step method for getting job offers.
+You can get more details here.